tldr-pages/tldr/pages/common/crunch.md

 `crunch {{1}} {{1}} -p {{abc}} {{def}} {{ghi}}`

-- Output a list of words generated according to the given pattern and setting the maximum duplicate number of letters:
+- Output a list of words generated according to the given pattern and a maximum number of duplicate letters:

 `crunch {{5}} {{5}} {{abcde123}} -t {{@@@12}} -d 2@`